arush-gupta/arush-gupta.github.io/_pages/about.md

   - /about.html
 ---
 Hi there!
 Thank you for visiting my webpage.
-This page is under construction.

 Here is a [video](https://www.youtube.com/watch?v=w1ot30trtZY) of me explaining why you should consider a switch to the interdisciplinary dual degree programme (IDDDP) at IIT Bombay, if you wish to pursue research outside of your "host" department.

+This page is still under construction.

 <!---
 but for more information on my projects, my academic CV can be found [here](https://arush-gupta.github.io/cv/).